stefano76/upwego/content/blocks/about-contact-text.md

 ---
+id: "about-contact-text"
+title: "Contact **Us**"
-text: "Get in touch with us to learn more about our services."
+text: "Elevate your business with smart, beautiful, and accessible digital solutions.
+Get in touch with us to start your journey with Upwego Digital."
-cta:
-  - color: blue
-    linkText: "Contact us"
-    linkUrl: "#contact"
 ---